Gillette fastpitch softball has strong showing at state tournament

+But that didn’t change the vision for a team whose core has been together for the better part of a decade.
+Five players — Ali West, Dakota Jones, Taylor Manning, Mekyla Smith and Taylor Curtain — had been playing together since they were 10U Blue Jays, while Maddie Piercy has been part of the group for five years.

+“It’s just cool to play with the same girls,” Jones said.
+“We’re like family now and I think that helps a lot with playing together.”

-The Blue Jays' vision going into the this weekend's state tournament in Laramie was to beat rival Cheyenne Extreme and take home the state championship.
-But they will have to wait one more year for that.
+The Blue Jays goal going into the tournament was to beat rival Cheyenne Extreme and take home the state championship.
+But they will have to wait at least one more year for that.

-For the past couple of years, coach West said the Gillette Blue Jays fastpitch softball team has beaten Cheyenne early in tournaments, but not in big games to end those tournaments.
+For the past couple of seasons, coach West said Gillette has beaten Cheyenne early in tournaments, but not in big games to end those tournaments.

 It was the same story at state softball.